kenna-bramble/kenna-bramble/README.md

 🙂 My pronouns are **_she/her/hers_**.

-✒️ I am a [skillcrush](https://skillcrush.com/) student and I blog about my tech journey on [CodeNewbie](https://community.codenewbie.org/mckennabramble).
+✒️ I am a [skillcrush](https://skillcrush.com/) grad and I blog about my tech journey on [CodeNewbie](https://community.codenewbie.org/mckennabramble).

 💻 My languages/libraries include HTML, CSS, JavaScript, and React.

 🎨 I design logos, websites, print publications, etc. using Illustrator, Photoshop, InDesign, and Figma.

-🔭 I am searching for my first job in tech as a Frontend Developer / Software Engineer at a **remote-first** company.
+🔭 I am searching for my first job in tech as a Frontend Developer / Software Engineer!!!

 📫 You may reach me via [LinkedIn](www.linkedin.com/in/mckenna-bramble ) - connect with me and send a message!